Leaders are falling around the world each year.

 As leaders, let’s not repeat the mistakes of the past.
-Let us grow in godliness, serve those we lead and learn more in 2018 than we ever have before.
-More importantly as Christian leaders, let’s seek the glory of God in our leadership rather than the glory of man.
+Let us grow in godliness, serve those we lead and learn more today than ever have before.
+More importantly as Christian leaders, let’s seek the glory of God in our leadership rather than our own glory.

-Over 2.1 billion people in the world own a smartphone (Source).
+ver 2.1 billion people in the world own a smartphone (Source).
 From social media posts to text messages, we are able to connect to one another instantly.
-While there’s the possibility of unproductive smartphone usage, I want to look at eighteen different ways we can use our smartphone for ministry in 2018.
+While there’s the possibility of unproductive smartphone usage, I want to look at eighteen different ways we can use our smartphone for ministry.

 Notifications - My smartphone is always with me, so I take advantage of notifications.
 Notifications are simply alerts displayed on smartphones.
 Notifications can typically be controlled by the user.
 My notifications are generally for calendar alerts, scheduled to-do lists or prayer needs.